 Desean K. Terry (Founder) is an actor, director and educator.
 He is a graduate of The Juilliard School and earned his MFA in Acting Pedagogy from CSULB.
-He is currently shooting The Morning Show, the flagship series from Apple, opposite Reese Witherspoon, Jennifer Aniston, and Steve Carell.
-He is also the Artistic Director of Collaborative Artists Bloc, a Los Angeles-based theatre company dedicated to producing new works that promote social change.
+Series regular on The Morning Show, he is also the Artistic Director of Collaborative Artists Bloc, a Los Angeles-based theatre company dedicated to producing new works that promote social change.

 My studies at The Juilliard School laid the foundation of my training.
 However, soon after graduating I learned that even studying at one of the top schools in the world didn’t give me all the tools I needed to work in our fast-paced, ever-changing industry.
 That is not a criticism of Juilliard, that is an encouragement to continually train - which I did.
 As I kept training, I was consistently frustrated by studios that centered the teacher, the technique, or the “trick."
 When confronted with any of my own acting challenges, if I could not find the answer in the teacher, technique, or "trick," often the explanation offered was that there was some inadequacy or lack of talent in me, the actor.
 But I have come to learn that issues concerning craft are not barometers of talent.
 Sometimes, they are personal, and buried deep in our psyche; but oftentimes the answers are simple, pragmatic tools.
 We just need to be introduced to them.
 That's why I believe in continual training.
 I'm always collecting more tools, even when I'm teaching.